-After this successful career in development, Wendy made the decision to transition back into the writer’s room as Script & Story Editor on Sydney Sailboat.
+After this successful stint in development, Wendy made the decision to transition back into the writer’s room as Script & Story Editor on Sydney Sailboat.

 Within a relatively short period, she has managed to establish a flourishing full-time screenwriting career.
-Wendy has written for numerous children’s series including ABC Kids programs such as Play School spin-off Maurice’s Big Adventure, the hugely popular Giggle and Hoot, and it’s spin-off series Hoot Hoot Go!, for which she was also a development consultant, and the upcoming comedy animation series Dumbotz (Nine), due to air in 2019.
+Wendy has written for numerous children’s series including ABC Kids programs such as Play School spin-off Maurice’s Big Adventure, the hugely popular Giggle and Hoot, it’s spin-off series Hoot Hoot Go! (for which she was also a development consultant), and comedy animation series Dumbotz (Nine).
 She also wrote the unconventional documentary Dating the H*Bomb as part of ABC2 and Screen Australia’s Opening Shot initiative.

 In 2015, she returned to drama as Trainee Script Editor on one of the country’s leading commercial drama series Love Child (Nine), mentored by Tim Pye (Season 3) and Sarah Smith (Season 4).
 In 2017, Wendy joined the script team of iconic Australian soap Neighbours (Ten) as an in-house Script Editor, and continues working as an ongoing writer for the show.

 Wendy was nominated for her first Australian Writer’s Guild Award in 2017 for her work on Hoot, Hoot Go!
-Her episode ‘Giggle Fangs is Too Good at Hoot and Seek’ was nominated in the Children’s Television – P Classification (Preschool – Under 5 Years) category.
+Her episode ‘Giggle Fangs is Too Good at Hoot and Seek’ was nominated in the Children’s Television – P Classification category.